JakobMiesner/LLM_ethics_library/README.md

   - utilizes [structured output](https://platform.openai.com/docs/guides/structured-outputs) to ensure correct response format
 - Provides wrapper classes for Prompts and Responses to make working with them easier
   - Importing and Exporting from/to JSON is supported
+- Previously generated prompts & responses can be found in the `data` directory

+# Read before using!
+- The content (prompts & responses) of the different versions are not mutually exclusive.
+When merging different versions together, make sure to check for duplicates and remove them.

 # Results
 ## Results of v1.4 (still work in progress!)